Latest Venice Token (VVV) News Update

 TLDR

-1. A technical analyst spots a falling wedge pattern, suggesting a potential bullish reversal if resistance breaks.
+1. Traders are eyeing a textbook falling wedge pattern, signaling a potential bullish reversal toward $18.

 Deep Dive